 - Hung CO, Livesey FJ.
 Altered γ-Secretase Processing of APP Disrupts Lysosome and Autophagosome Function in Monogenic Alzheimer's Disease.
 Cell Rep. 2018 Dec 26;25(13):3647-3660.e2.
 PubMed.

-- Arber C, Toombs J, Lovejoy CC, Ryan NS, Paterson RW, Willumsen N, Gkanatsiou E, Portelius E, Blennow K, Heslegrave A, Schott JM, Hardy J, Lashley T, Fox NC, Zetterberg H, Wray S. Familial Alzheimer’s disease patient-derived neurons reveal distinct mutation-specific effects on amyloid-beta.
-Molecular Psychiatry.
-April 12, 2019.
+- Arber C, Toombs J, Lovejoy C, Ryan NS, Paterson RW, Willumsen N, Gkanatsiou E, Portelius E, Blennow K, Heslegrave A, Schott JM, Hardy J, Lashley T, Fox NC, Zetterberg H, Wray S. Familial Alzheimer's disease patient-derived neurons reveal distinct mutation-specific effects on amyloid beta.
+Mol Psychiatry.
+2019 Apr 12; PubMed.